Search

 Will there be visible scars?

-This depends.
 If your surgeon creates the incision for this procedure along the hairline, there will be a faint scar at the top of the forehead.
-Patients that are worried about visible scarring and do not want a hairline advancement can opt for the incision to be made entirely through the scalp.
+Patients who are worried about visible scarring and do not want a hairline advancement can opt for the incision to be made entirely through the scalp.
 This way, the patient’s hair will cover the scar.
 Small amounts of hair loss can be expected along incision lines.

 How long before I can resume work or exercise?